 The sacrament of penance is clearly in use, for Irenaeus speaks of making an outward confession (versus remaining silent) upon which the hope of eternal life hangs, but it is not yet clear from Irenaeus just how, or to whom, confession is to be made.
 Is it privately, to the priest, or before the whole congregation, with the priest presiding?
 The one thing we can say for sure is that the sacrament is understood by Irenaeus as having originated in the infant Church.

 Note that the power Christ gave the apostles was twofold: to forgive sins or to hold them bound, which means to retain them unforgiven.
 Several things follow from this.
-First, the apostles could not know what sins to forgive and what not to forgive unless they were first told the sins by the sinner.
+First, the apostles could not know which sins to forgive and which not to forgive unless they were first told the sins by the sinner.
 This implies confession.
 Second, their authority was not merely to proclaim that God had already forgiven sins or that he would forgive sins if there were proper repentance.

 Such interpretations don’t account for the distinction between forgiving and retaining—nor do they account for the importance given to the utterance in John 20:21–23.
 If God has already forgiven all of a man’s sins, or will forgive them all (past and future) upon a single act of repentance, then it makes little sense to tell the apostles they have been given the power to “retain” sins, since forgiveness would be all-or-nothing and nothing could be “retained.”